-Established pure play manufacturers such as Tesla and NIO are now being joined by a raft of new entrants.
+Established pure play manufacturers are now being joined by a raft of new entrants.
 Numerous other start-ups have raised capital and listed via special-purpose acquisition companies (SPACs).
 And there has been an explosion of new model introductions by incumbent carmakers.

 Renewable energy power generation assets

 Here, the market is fragmenting amid a large increase in the number of companies seeking to build and own renewable assets.
 The new competitors include newly established developers funded by capital markets, incumbent utilities making the shift to cleaner generation, and most recently several traditional oil and gas companies which are reallocating their capital budgets from fossil fuels to renewable power.